MakotoITOH/fish_tracking_Colaboratory/README.md

 ### for those who want to use it for your own movie

 It contains fine-tune models of fish, so if you have your own fish videos for your use, you can use this.
-You can upload your own videos to a specific section of the google colaboratory and track it.
+You can upload your own videos to a specific section of the google colaboratory and track the video.
 Please bear in mind that it may take some time to upload.
 You have the option of utilizing "gdown" that can greatly decrease the uploading time.
 The example code has been included in the notes so you can customize it to match your video.